-All students must meet the standards of the satisfactory academic progress (SAP) policy for Academic and Financial Aid purposes to remain enrolled at the College.
-These standards of SAP must also be maintained to remain eligible for Federal Student Aid (FSA), Veterans Education Benefits, and other forms of financial assistance.
+All students must meet the standards of the satisfactory academic progress (SAP) policy to remain enrolled at the College.
+The standards of SAP must also be maintained to remain eligible for Federal Student Aid (FSA), Veterans Education Benefits (VA), and other forms of financial assistance.

-A student's SAP is determined by measuring the cumulative grade point average (CGPA) and the pace of completion (POC) toward completion of the student's program of study.
+Satisfactory academic progress is determined by measuring the cumulative grade point average (CGPA) and the pace of completion (POC) toward completion of the student's program of study.
 Both components (CGPA and POC) of SAP must be met at each SAP evaluation period to remain eligible and considered to be maintaining SAP.
 Additionally, students must complete their program of study within the maximum timeframe for program completion.